Inhaled Corticosteroids Overview and Practice Questions Vector

 53. What is the indication if a drug such as flunisolide shows a peak plasma level quickly within 2 minutes?

-Good absorption by the lungs.
+It indicates good absorption by the lungs.

-54. What drugs are Mometasone and formoterol found in?
+54. What drugs are mometasone and formoterol found in?

 55. What is one of the primary reasons for using aerosolized glucocorticoids?